licensezero/blog.licensezero.com/_posts/2018-10-26-no-other-terms.md

 However, in time, licenses that meant "free for open source" to start come to mean something less, something more complicated.
 They come to mean what they actually say.
 Something far more esoteric.
 Something inherently weaker.

-Eventually, when enough valuable software comes under a particular strong-copyleft license, or a company wants to appropriate a particular piece of work badly enough, lawyers are summoned, limits are test, words are stretched, lines are smudged, and loopholes open.
+Eventually, when enough valuable software comes under a particular strong-copyleft license, or a company wants to appropriate a particular piece of work badly enough, lawyers are summoned, limits are tested, words are stretched, lines are smudged, and loopholes open.
 Essentially, every strong copyleft license is its own kind of bug bounty program: first proprietary user to the software, past the license, wins a first-mover advantage.
 The more valuable the software, the greater the advantage---the greater the bounty.
 Of course, once a loophole is known, it never stays a secret.

 # Hacks, Patches, and Holes